Apply to Volunteer

 Once you fill out our application, you are added to our email list to receive notice of volunteer opportunities and training dates.

-- For questions regarding jail visit, translation/interpretation, or detention hotline volunteer opportunities, please email Kelly Rojas at email@example.com.
+- For questions regarding jail visit, translation/interpretation, or detention hotline volunteer opportunities, please email Juliana Wishne at firstname.lastname@example.org.

 - For questions regarding medical and mental health volunteer opportunities, please email Michael Lukens at email@example.com.